Diamond Chart Pattern: Structure and Market Context

 Retracement and Reversal Trading

 Another strategy is to look for price retracements after the breakout.
 Traders can wait for the price to retest the broken trendline after the breakout and then enter a trade in that direction.
-A profit target will also be calculated based on the distance between the highest and the lowest points and added to the breakout point.
-A stop-loss order will be placed below the retracement level according to the risk/reward ratio.
+A profit target will also be calculated based on the distance between the highest and the lowest points.
+The distance will be added to the breakout point in the bullish formation or subtracted from the breakout point in a bearish formation.
+A stop-loss order will be placed below the retracement level in the bullish pattern and above the retracement level in the bearish pattern.
 In this approach, traders usually use a limit order.
 Trailing stop-loss and take-profit orders can be applied to this approach too.

 In the chart above, the price formed a diamond bottom pattern.
 It broke above the formation's upper line, but it retested the pattern later (1).
 A trader could have placed a buy limit order at the upper line.
 A stop-loss could have been placed below the lower line (2), while a take-profit target could have equalled the distance between the highest and the lowest points of the formation (3).

-This strategy can be effective in catching potential trend reversals with better entry points and an improved risk-reward ratio.
+This strategy may support traders in catching potential trend reversals.
 However, there is a risk of a missing trade as the price may keep moving in a breakout direction without a retracement.

 Limitations of the Diamond Pattern